Shocked by Trump? Churchill wanted to “Collar them all”

 One young sixteen-year-old Jew from Austria, Fred Stern, recounted how he was interrogated, his belongings searched.
 His Austrian passport was stamped with a symbol denoting he was a Jew.
 “Israel” was also written after his name.
 The police impounded it.

-Their suspicions were confirmed when they discovered a Morse code set Stern had used as a Boy Scout in Vienna.
+Their suspicions were stoked when they discovered a Morse code set Stern had used as a Boy Scout in Vienna.
 That set was confiscated along with a map of Switzerland on which Stern had marked the route taken by the bus during his vacation there with the Scouts.

 Conditions in the internment camps were often appalling, the prisoners at first held in tents without mattress.
 Some had proper toilets facilities.
 Others had buckets or pits.